yb66/Campo/README.markdown

     - inners = {} if inners.nil?
     - inners.default = "" if inners.default.nil?

-Note: if you don't want these added, you can do
+Note: if you don't want these added, you can do:

     Campo.output :partial, your_tag